 - Counselling Content Areas may include: Human Growth and Development, Helping Relationships, Group work, Psychometric Assessments and Research, Career and Lifestyle Development, Professional Orientation and Ethics, Marriage and Family Work and other specialization topics.

-- CCounselling Practicum or Internship as part of the degree programme, which includes a minimum of 100 hours in the practice of face to face counselling under supervision of an SAC registered Counsellor or SAC Registered Clinical Supervisor, or a Clinician Supervisor approved by the institute.
-The supervision will consist of at least one hour of supervision for each ten hours of counselling practice.
+- Counselling Practicum or Internship as part of the degree programme, which includes a minimum of one hundred (100) hours in the practice of face-to-face counselling under supervision of an SAC Registered Counsellor or SAC Registered Clinical Supervisor, or a Clinical Supervisor approved by the institute.
+The supervision will consist of at least one (1) hour of supervision for each ten (10) hours of counselling practice.

-- Applicant must complete 600 hours of face to face counselling within a minimum period of two years, subject to a maximum of three years.
-This time period need not start immediately after graduation, but must consist of one block period of time that is completed within seven years upon graduation.
-The recording of hours will begin only when coursework has been completed.
-The supervision must be by a SAC Registered Clinical Supervisor or its equivalent.
-The supervision will consist of at least one hour of supervision for each ten hours of counselling practice.
+- The intended registrant must complete six hundred (600) hours of face-to-face counselling within a minimum period of two (2) years, subject to a maximum of three (3) years.
+This time period need not start immediately after graduation but must consist of one (1) block period of time that is completed within seven (7) years upon graduation, beyond which, the Register of Counsellors Board shall have discretion to make recommendations to the Executive Committee on a case-by-case basis.
+The recording of hours will begin only when coursework has been completed, and that only hours clocked within the most recent three (3) years from the date of intended membership application will be accepted.
+The supervision must be provided by a SAC Registered Counsellor or SAC Registered Clinical Supervisor or its equivalent.
+The supervision will consist of at least one (1) hour of supervision for each ten (10) hours of counselling practice.

-- The continuing professional development (CPD) is based upon actual hours accumulated through Formal Learning and/or a combination of Formal Learning and accepted CPD hours attributed to Professional Contribution Activities illustrated in 5.3.2.(2)
+- The continuing professional development (CPD) is based upon actual hours accumulated through Formal Learning and/or a combination of Formal Learning and accepted CPD hours attributed to Professional Contribution Activities illustrated in 5.3.2 (b).

-- The 50 hours of continuing professional development (CPD) activities can consist solely of Formal Learning or a combination of Formal Learning and Professional Contribution Activities.
+- The fifty (50) hours of continuing professional development (CPD) activities can consist solely of Formal Learning or a combination of Formal Learning and Professional Contribution Activities.
 Formal Learning is defined as participation in workshops, seminars, or training in counselling or a closely related field.
-Up to 25 hours of the CPD requirement can be met through Professional Contribution Activities including: a) regular service in professional committees related to counselling or a closely related field within governmental or non-governmental organizations.
-Involvement in each committee is accepted for 5 CPD hours regardless the actual hours of involvement. and/or b) conducting professional training in counselling or a closely related field.
-Each training workshop/module conducted is accepted for 5 CPD hours regardless the actual training hours. and/or c) authorship in professional or academic articles.
-Each article published in a professional publication is accepted for 3 CPD hours and each article published in a peer-reviewed academic journal is accepted for 10 CPD hours.
+Up to twenty-five (25) hours of the CPD requirement can be met through Professional Contribution Activities including:

-- Either a photocopy of the certificate of attendance or a written letter confirming your participation or service is sufficient evidence of involvement in the continuing professional development (CPD) activity.
+- Either a photocopy of the certificate of attendance or a written letter confirming the participation or service rendered suffice as evidence of involvement in the continuing professional development (CPD) activity.

-- The evidence of the 50 actual hours is to be presented to the Register of Counsellors Board.
+- The evidence of the fifty (50) actual hours is to be presented to the Register of Counsellors Board, where requested.

 - Ceases to meet qualifications specified in 5.2